-Generally, the Fund's investments are valued at market value or, in the absence of a market value, at fair value as determined in good faith by the Advisor and the Trust's Valuation Committee pursuant to procedures approved by or under the direction of the Board.
+Generally, the Fund's investments are valued at market value or, in the absence of a market value, at fair value as determined in good faith by the Fund's valuation designee pursuant to procedures adopted by the Advisor.
+The Board has designated the Advisor as its "valuation designee" under Rule 2a-5 of the 1940 Act, subject to its oversight.
 Securities that are traded on more than one exchange are valued on the exchange determined by the Advisor to be the primary market.
-Portfolio securities listed on the NASDAQ Global Market[®] system for which market quotations are readily available shall be valued using the NASDAQ[®] Official Closing Price ("NOCP").
+Portfolio securities listed on the NASDAQ Global Market® system for which market quotations are readily available shall be valued using the NASDAQ® Official Closing Price ("NOCP").
 If the NOCP is not available, such securities are valued at the last quoted sale price of the day or, if there is no such reported sale, within the range of the most recent quoted bid and ask prices.
-Over-the-counter ("OTC") securities that are not traded in the NASDAQ Global Market[®] system shall be valued at the most recent trade price.
+Over-the-counter ("OTC") securities that are not traded in the NASDAQ Global Market® system shall be valued at the most recent trade price.